batcsg1/PlantMate/README.md

     <img src="./image-removebg-preview.png">
 </div>

-A smart irrigation system project that uses embedded technology to alert the user of a plants watering needs, as well as collected a plants environmental data.
+A smart irrigation system project that uses embedded technology to alert the user of a plants watering needs, as well as collecting a plants environmental data.